Statistics and Metrics#

 Contributing Statistics and Metrics#

 Want to add your own statistics or metrics to the package?
-Great, we will be happy to work with you.
-At the minimum we expect the model to abide by the interfaces defined above.
-We may also work with the user to ensure that there are reduction_dimensions applicable and, if possible, weight and batching support possible.
+We are happy to work with you.
+At the minimum we expect the statistic or metric to abide by the interfaces defined above.
+We can also work with you to ensure that there are reduction_dimensions applicable and, if possible, weight and batching support.